jessenich/docker-alpine/README.md

 Based off Alpine 14 as of the latest release.

 Provisions default non root user defaulted to 'sysadm' with no password.
-Built against both Alpine 3.14 and 3.13 for AMD64, AARCH64, and ARMHF architectures.
+Built against both Alpine 3.14 and 3.13 for amd64, aarch64, and armhf architectures.

 #### Installed Packages